thebitmonk/send_post_api/docs/AccountwebhookApi.md

 <a name="accountWebhookRouterUpdate"></a>
 # **accountWebhookRouterUpdate**
-> ModelsAccountWebhook accountWebhookRouterUpdate(xSubAccountApiKey, webhookId, body)
+> ModelsAccountWebhook accountWebhookRouterUpdate(xAccountApiKey, webhookId, body)